 Why Do We Excel At This Procedure?

-Our NYC dental practice is at the intersection of cutting edge medical technology and cosmetic excellence.
-Dr. Kate Brayman has over 15 years of experience in dentistry and has built one of the most prestigious dental practices in the New York City area.
+Our Woodbury dental practice is at the intersection of cutting edge medical technology and cosmetic excellence.
+Dr. Kate Brayman has over 15 years of experience in dentistry and has built one of the most prestigious dental practices on Long Island, New York area.
 She graduated from the one of the top American dentistry schools, NYU’s College of Dentistry, and also completed an advanced training program at NYU on dental implants and veneers.

 One of the things that makes Dr. Kate Brayman’s practice unique is her background as an artist.
 Dr. Brayman is an avid painter and brings the mindset of an artist to every procedure she works on.
 Dr. Brayman combines this emphasis on cosmetic beauty with the some of the most advanced dentistry equipment and procedures currently available.
 This combination positions Dr. Brayman to offer top-tier dental full mouth reconstruction, allowing her to both address medical issues and leave the patient with a beautiful set of teeth.